LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 # 🌀 POD-PINN Based Main Pump Flow Field Predictor

-> This Repo is related to NURETH-21 Paper 1193's PRESENTATION and a coming work (see in the `DLC` folder) related to this repository.
+> This Repo is related to NURETH-21 Paper 1193's PRESENTATION and a coming work planned to submit to ANE related to this repository.

 > We welcome contributors from thermal-hydraulics, numerical methods, and AI modeling backgrounds—open to discussions and collaborations.